immutables/immutables.github.io/json.md

 [CBOR](https://github.com/FasterXML/jackson-dataformat-cbor),
 [YAML](https://github.com/FasterXML/jackson-dataformat-yaml)... etc.

 Immutables' JSON integration underwent overhaul for 2.0.
-This made integration less exotic, and at the same time more valuable and better serve the Java JSON ecosystem.
+This made integration less exotic, and at the same time more valuable and better serve the ecosystem.

-_JSON Documentation for versions 1.x of Immutables is located at [immutables.github.io//site1.x/json.html](/site1.x/json.html)_
+_JSON documentation for versions 1.x of Immutables is located at [immutables.github.io//site1.x/json.html](/site1.x/json.html)_

 Instead of old generated marshaler infrastructure based on _Jackson Streaming_ (jackson-core), two new integrations available: